Should you be tinkering with the Carnivore Diet?

-Our natural tendency is to instantly want to modify, measure, and manipulate a new diet to what we have learned and tested to be best.
+Many people’s natural tendency is to instantly want to modify, measure, and manipulate a new diet to what they have learned and tested in the past.

-We want to experiment with The Carnivore Diet but we want to add in our own flare like:
+You may want to experiment with The Carnivore Diet but we want to add in your own flare like:

 - Intermittent Fasting